optimacros/ui-kit-core/src/components/Modal/readme.md

 | `customHeaderButton` | `Node`    | -       | Modal header button.
 Visible if `title` not empty.                                                                                                      |
                                                                                     |

-Ui-kit use react-modal library for Modal.
+Ui-kit using react-modal library for Modal.
 Other props can be viewed at the [link](https://reactcommunity.org/react-modal/)